- Koffler Piano Concerto

 - En Hommage

 By Stefan Drees

-" After an energetic beginning, an electrifying music unfolds, enabled precisely by the rhythmic finesse of pianist Daniel Wnukowski.
-Also in the finale, the interpretation convinces through sheer elegance and an underlying emphasis on irony.
+[…] After an energetic beginning, an electrifying music unfolds, enabled precisely by the rhythmic finesse of pianist Daniel Wnukowski.
+Also in the finale, the interpretation convinces through sheer elegance and an underlying emphasis on irony. (translation from German)

 Das vielleicht überzeugendste Argument hierfür ist das außerordentliche Klavierkonzert op.
 13 (1932).
 Nach energetischem solistischen Beginn entfaltet sich eine elektrisierende Musik, deren rhythmische Finessen der Pianist Daniel Wnukowski mit präzisem Vortrag adelt.
 Auch im Finale, das mit klar konturierten Linienführungen aufwartet, überzeugt die Interpretation durch Eleganz und Hervorkehrung unterschwelliger Ironie.
 Herz des Stücks ist jedoch das atmosphärische, vom Solisten stellenweise fast rhapsodisch frei angestimmte Notturno, das von zarten Streichertexturen voller Leuchtkraft und flirrenden Tonhöhenwechsel durchzogen ist.

 - Pianist brings 20th-century Jewish music to the world

 Canadian Jewish News

 By Ruth Schweitzer

 […] He met Arlen, whose last name used to be Aptowitzer, in Vienna in 2013.
 Arlen was looking for a pianist and Wnukowski had been recommended.
 “We immediately hit it off.
 As soon as we went to a piano, I performed some of his works and did my best to capture the wistful nostalgia,” Wnukowski said.